seraphile/CMT/docs/rules.md

 ## Misc.
 ### Pronouns
-You are not obliged to put your pronouns in your name, but it makes discord a more welcoming space for those who require to do so.
+You are not obliged to put your pronouns in your name, but we encourage doing so to make discord a more welcoming space.
 ###  Visitors
 Our teams policy to visitors by default is `Open✅`.
 You can check other teams’ visiting policies here: <https://teams.beefox.xyz/>
 ### Sundaes🍨